-The 2023 annual fall NYSED-sponsored NYSAA (DLM) facilitated training and the 2023-24 Test Administrator Training self-directed trainings are available for CTLE credit.
-All requests for CTLE must be submitted within the school year the training was taken.
+The 2024 annual fall NYSED-sponsored DLM NYSAA facilitated training and the 2024-25 DLM Test Administrator Training self-directed trainings are available for CTLE credit.
+All requests for CTLE for the DLM Trainings must be submitted within the school year the training was taken.